ubclaunchpad/eat/README.md

 ## Features
 * Search restaurants based on location
-* Select a preffered time to dine
+* Select a preferred time to dine
 * View restaurant photos and reviews
 * Vote for the restaurant you want to eat